-The Anesthesiology Global Health Fellowship at the NewYork-Presbyterian Hospital/Weill Cornell Medical College is an intensive one-year program focused on providing residency-trained anesthesiologists an opportunity to become world leaders in global health and human rights.
+The Anesthesiology Global Health Fellowship at NewYork-Presbyterian Hospital/Weill Cornell Medical Center is an intensive one-year program focused on providing residency-trained anesthesiologists an opportunity to become world leaders in global health and human rights.
 We aim to train individuals in both clinical medicine and medical anthropology through an innovative educational curriculum.
 Our program is uniquely designed to cultivate a career trajectory that allows for clinical excellence, research expertise, and institution-building capabilities.
 After graduating from our program, fellows have gone on to create global health programs at other institutions as seasoned experts and have stayed on as global health attending anesthesiology faculty at our institution.

 Flexible start date.

 Up to 12 weeks working abroad.

 A research-oriented approach to solution building with research projects sponsored by the Department of Anesthesiology at Weill Cornell Medicine/NewYork-Presbyterian Hospital as well as partner institutions on the ground.

 Academic teaching for residents and medical students.

 Clinical experience as an anesthesiology attending at NewYork-Presbyterian Hospital/Weill Cornell Medicine.

 Training in institution-building by social enterprise experts in New York City, for the purpose of providing fellows the tools to launch their own global health initiatives.

 An opportunity to contribute to the expansion of our innovative global health and human rights research.

 In New York City, fellows practice as attending anesthesiologists two days a week in the general operating rooms, supervising residents and/or certified nurse anesthetists.
 Some of our past fellows have combined their global health fellowship with another non-ACGME training, such as thoracic anesthesia or transplant anesthesia.
 Fellows also have the opportunity to take call to consolidate their clinical skills and supplement their income if desired.

 The core global health curriculum is tailored to the individual physician's academic goals and global region of interest, but as a foundation includes training in clinical medicine and medical anthropology locally and abroad.